louzeiro/coronaDash/README.md

-Repositório do material produzido no desenvolvimento do dashboard para visualização dos dado de Covid.
+Repositório do material produzido no desenvolvimento do realtório PAPFE USP